How to Build a Landing Page

 - Benefit-focused Headline.
 Your headline plays an influential part in the conversion process.
-When visitors click on your ad, there was something in those brief words that captured their attention.
+When visitors click on your ad, something in those words captures their attention.
 Be sure to include the ad titles in your landing page titles.
 Congruency is a critical component of a good landing page.

 - Use relevant and concise copy.
-KISS your visitors (i.e. Keep It Super Simple).
+KISS your visitors (i.e., Keep It Super Simple).
 The less text, the better.
-Visitors are going to quickly skim through your landing page and consider only sections they feel are relevant to them.
-Break sections down with bullet points.
-Also, keep your content relevant to your ads, this is important if you plan on using Google Ads to promote your page.
+Visitors will quickly skim through your landing page and consider only sections they feel are relevant to them.
+Break cells down with bullet points.
+Also, keep your content relevant to your ads; this is important if you use Google Ads to promote your page.

-- Create a single call-to-action.
-It’s confusing to send traffic in all different directions when you’re trying to make a sale.
+- Create a single call to action.
+It isn’t apparent to send traffic in all different directions when trying to make a sale.
 When you are building a landing page, use only ONE call-to-action.
-Take their email, sell a product, sell an online course or something else.
+Take their email, sell a product, sell an online course, or something else.
 That should be the sole purpose of your landing page.

 - Remove all distractions.
-You’ll waste a lot of time, effort and money if there’s too much distraction on your pages.
+You’ll waste a lot of time, effort, and money if your pages have too much distraction.
 If possible, create a blank landing page without a menu, links, or buttons (except for your CTA).
 Focus your visitors entirely on the page you are building.

 - Keep consistent with your brand.
 Even though you are building a new page, stay consistent with your brand image.
-Let your landing page reflect the same style as your main site.
-Use the same colors, font, and any other design styles your brand is recognized for.
+Use the same colors, font, and other design styles your brand is recognized for.
+Let your landing page reflect the same manner as your leading site.

 What do you need to build a landing page?